pingcap/tidb/docs/design/2020-10-12-GBK-GB18030-character-set.md

    ```

 3. When writing result to client, convert the result to `character_set_result` if it's not UTF-8.
 4. If a column's character set is GBK or GB18030, to be able to write to MySQL, we need to check if the inserted value can be represented as GBK or GB18030.
-There should be a swith to control whether to check it.
+There should be a switch to control whether to check it.
-5. Always store UTF-8 encoded data reglass of the column's chara set.
+5. Always store UTF-8 encoded data regress of the column's chara set.
 This is not the way MySQL does, the pro and con will be explained in `rationale` section.
 6. Support corresponding collation `gbk_bin` and `gb18030_bin`.
 Their "sort keys" are the GBK or GB18030 encoded value, and don't need restored data since the original data can be restored from the "sort keys".

 ## Rationale

-This section will explain why we choose some different approachs compare to MySQL.
+This section will explain why we choose some different approaches compare to MySQL.

 1. MySQL converts statements sent by the client from `character_set_client` to `character_set_connection`.
 Unlike MySQL, TiDB converts statements sent by the client from `character_set_client` to UTF-8.